Controlling symptoms of lung cancer

 Breathlessness is a common symptom in people with lung cancer.
 It can be distressing to deal with.
 It may take a while for treatments to improve your breathing.

-Your doctor or nurse will explain if there are suitable treatments to help treat blocked airways.
-Or if oxygen therapy would be useful.
+Your cancer team will explain if there are suitable treatments to help treat blocked airways or if oxygen therapy would be useful.

-• diuretics to help you pass more urine
+- Diuretics tablets to help you pass more urine (pee).

 There are things you can do to help manage breathlessness.
 It is important to pace yourself.
 Save your energy for the things you need to do or that are important to you.